port-labs/port-docs/docs/guides/all/manage-kubernetes-namespaces.md

 #### Approve deletion of a namespace

+This action can be executed by an admin to approve the deletion of a Kubernetes namespace.
+It deletes the namespace and updates the status of the `workflow_delete_namespace` entity in Port to *"Approved/Deleted"*.
 - Action definition:
   Remember to replace the `GITLAB_PROJECT_ID` and `GITLAB_TRIGGER_TOKEN` placeholders with your values.
   To learn how to obtain these values, see the [GitLab backend documentation](/actions-and-automations/setup-backend/gitlab-pipeline/saas#create-the-webhook-url).